 Marriage is a big debate for me.

-I’ve flip flopped back and forth on this one for years.
 When I was a young girl I always wanted to get married.
-I wanted to wear the pretty dress and have a day that revolved around me and the celebration of love with my future husband.
+I wanted to wear a pretty dress and have a day that revolved around me and the celebration of love with my future husband.
 I think most girls dream of their wedding.
 I’m pretty sure we can thank Disney for putting those fake ideas into our head.
 Prince Charming?
 Ha!
 If only they portrayed the reality of relationships as opposed to the unattainable bullshit they spew in those movies.
 We are brainwashed with these fake love stories from the time we are born.
 We then spend our whole lives searching for the fairy tale romance type love only to realize that it’s all a load of shit.
 Fairy tale love doesn’t exist.
-There is deep connected love, but there is no perfect relationship.
-Relationships are hard and they take work.
+There is deeply connected love, but there is no perfect relationship.
+Relationships are hard and they TAKE work.
 You don’t just show up one day and have everything fall nicely into place and live happily ever after.
 Sorry to burst your bubble, but hey… I’m a realist.

 What if you don’t want to get married – GASP!!!
 What!?

 We are told that finding a life partner and getting married signifies success in your relationship.
 You’ve made it!
 Now let’s get the government involved, spend a shit ton of money that we don’t have or have any business spending, invite people we don’t even speak to or care to spend time with to our party and publicly proclaim our relationship status to the masses.
 Yay!